nextstrain/ncov/narratives/ncov_trees-background_it.md

 Senza queste mutazioni non potremmo costruire l'albero, quindi i due sono strettamente connessi.
 <br><br>
 <!--In this "divisity" panel, the horizontal axis is each site in the viral genome (all thirty thousand or so of them!). -->
-In questo pannello di diversità, l' asse orizzontale rappresenta i trentamila siti lungo il genoma virale.
+In questo pannello di diversità, l'asse orizzontale rappresenta i trentamila siti lungo il genoma virale.
 <!-- The vertical axis indicates how much variability there is at each site.-->
 L'asse verticale indica quanta variabilità è stata riscontrata in ciascun sito.
 <br><br>